1justingilmore/memdocs/memdocs/intune/protect/endpoint-security-asr-policy.md

 **Windows 10 profiles**:

-- **App and browser isolation** – Manage settings for Windows Defender Application Guard (Application Guard), as part of Defender ATP.
+- **App and browser isolation** – Manage settings for Microsoft Defender Application Guard (Application Guard), as part of Defender ATP.
 Application Guard helps to prevent old and newly emerging attacks and can isolate enterprise-defined sites as untrusted while defining what sites, cloud resources, and internal networks are trusted.

   To learn more, see [Application Guard](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-application-guard/wd-app-guard-overview) in the Microsoft Defender ATP documentation.